-Furthermore, the EMS indicators provide information on how an organization can identify and can provide a basis for future performance forecasts.
-For example, an organization that sets environmental objectives and targets is likely to show improvement in relation to environmental performance indicators (e.g. energy, water, waste), as the management process is evidence of planning and resource allocation.
+EMS indicators are particularly valuable as they are forward-looking or 'lead' indicators that can provide a basis for future performance forecasts.
+For example, an organisation that sets environmental objectives and targets is likely to show improvement in relation to environmental performance indicators (e.g. energy, water, waste), as the management process is evidence of planning and resource allocation.